Gauri Pradhan: Early life and education

-On 11 November 2009, they became parents when Pradhan gave birth to twins, a son and a daughter, at the Lilavati Hospital, Bandra, Mumbai.

 Career

+Modelling career (1995–1998)

 Pradhan's modelling stint commenced at age 18, primarily in Pune.
 In 1998, while still in her second year of a BSc course she moved to Mumbai to take part in Femina Miss India.
 She along with Smriti Irani are those contestants who reached great stardom on TV.
 Dipannita Sharma was also a contestants and made it to top 5.
 She did a lot of ramp shows and has done television commercials for many well known companies such as Sprite, Bru, Dabur, Pond's, Santoor, Colgate, Philips, Breeze, etc.

+Debut, breakthrough and success (1999–2009)

 Pradhan made her acting debut with the historical tele-series Noorjahan which was telecasted in Doordarshan in 1999.
 She never thought of becoming an actor, but when Cinevistaas offered her the lead role in Noor Jahan, she decided to give it a shot.

 She also appeared in three music videos (which were Talat Aziz's Khubsoorat, Hans Raj Hans's Jhanjar, and Sonu Nigam's Yaad) during the year 2000 to 2001.